 Tighter account security with Passkeys

 In its quest to stop users from choosing ‘Password123’ as their security credential, Apple has developed Passkeys for macOS Ventura.
 Safer than standard passwords, Passkeys are specific to each individual website or app account you create.
-They live on your device and are never saved to web servers, so they can’t be intercepted or leaked by ne’er-do-wells lurking online – but they can be synced across your Apple devices via the iCloud Keychain.
+They live on your device and are never saved to web servers, so they can’t be intercepted or leaked by ne’er-do-wells lurking online.
+They can be synced across your Apple devices via the iCloud Keychain, though.
 The whole process is end-to-end encrypted and relies on Face ID or Touch ID for verification.
 In short: a lot more secure than using your mother’s maiden name.

 Slicker searching with Spotlight upgrades